wbarnha/gr-gmuground/README.md

 (Note: The guide for installing gr-fosphor [here](https://osmocom.org/projects/sdr/wiki/fosphor) indicates you must install the OpenCL libraries for Intel, AMD, or Nvidia.
 You must install the OpenCL library for your computer!)

 It is recommended to setup OpenCL for Intel CPUs by installing the SDK [here](https://software.seek.intel.com/intel-opencl?os=linux).

+If you don't have a LimeSDR, feel free to install `cubicsdr` and `soapysdr-tools` to expand your options with [gr-soapy](https://gitlab.com/williambbarnhart/gr-soapy).

 # Operation